Barbara Kluntz: Poetry

-Barbara Kluntz must have been very familiar with the French language, as she quoted her role model Georgette de Montenay in her chorale book from 1711 and presumably knew their works in the original.
-With this, Barbara Kluntz entered a tradition of outstanding women who put their literary and musical talents and gifts into the service of the praise of God.
+Kluntz also quoted the French poet Georgette de Montenay in her 1711 chorale book.

 Choralbuch 1711

-The 245 chorales of the magnificently handwritten Choral Music book from 1711 are recorded only with title and partly without text.
+The 245 chorales of the handwritten Choral Music book from 1711 are recorded only with title and partly without text.
 The melodies are set to chords with up to six voices, whereby the settings can suddenly switch between full voices and two-part passages.
-Occasionally, Barbara Kluntz also offers alternative suspensions to a chorale melody on the same page.
+Occasionally, Kluntz also offers alternative suspensions to a chorale melody on the same page.

-In her works, Barbara Kluntz often used the fifths and octaves in parallel, and the third is just as often missing in the movements despite four and five voices.
+In her works, Kluntz often used fifths and octaves in parallel, and the third is just as often missing in the movements, despite four and five voices.
 This could be an indication that she learned her art auto-didactically, since the use of the third had long been common at this point in music history.

-At the end of her first chorale book, Barbara Kluntz puts her happiest credo, her way of viewing music:
+At the end of her first chorale book, Kluntz puts her happiest credo, her way of viewing music: